The United States as a Failing State?

 - Lateral thinkers understand that warlords can also exist at a much higher level of economic development.

 By the same token, a country endowed with great natural beauty and other riches may be tempted to act rather recklessly and actively undermine its potential.
-Recent U.S. events, like the complete shutdown of the Federal government and near default on U.S. debt over political disputes, clearly point to that danger.
+Recent U.S. events, like recent episodes such as the complete shutdown of the federal government and near default on U.S. debt over political disputes, clearly attest to that danger.

 15 items in urgent need of fixing